Ravi Dubey

 Ravi Dubey (born 23 December 1983) is an Indian actor, model, television presenter and producer.

-He began his acting career in 2006 with a parallel lead role in the show Stree Teri Kahaani and followed it with roles in less successful shows like Doli Saja Ke (2007) and Yahan Ke Hum Sikandar (2007), before starring in the popular family drama shows Saas Bina Sasural (2010) and Jamai Raja (2014), which established him as one of the most popular and leading actors of Indian Television industry.
-He also participated in the reality shows Nach Baliye 5 (2012) and Fear Factor: Khatron Ke Khiladi 8 (2017).
+He began his acting career in 2006 with the show Stree Teri Kahani and followed it with roles in shows like Doli Saja Ke (2007) and Yahan Ke Hum Sikandar (2007), before starring in the family drama shows Saas Bina Sasural (2010) and Jamai Raja (2014), which established him as one of the most popular and leading TV actors.
+He also participated in reality shows Nach Baliye 5 (2012) and Fear Factor: Khatron Ke Khiladi 8 (2017).

 Early life

 Dubey was born in Gorakhpur, Uttar Pradesh and was brought up in Delhi, India.
-His father, Sh.
-Gyan Prakash Dubey, is a Civil Engineer by qualification, and has worked in top management with many real estate organisations in the Delhi/NCR Region.
+His father, Gyan Prakash Dubey, is a Civil Engineer, who worked with management in real estate organisations in the Delhi/NCR Region.

-Dubey came to Mumbai from Delhi to study telecom engineering, but then he started his modelling career.
+Dubey moved to Mumbai from Delhi to study electronic and telecommunications engineering at the Rajiv Gandhi Institute of Technology.
+Later, he started working as a model.

 Career

-Debut show (2006-09)
+Debut show (2006–2010)

 Dubey started his career as a model, then he started his acting career in 2006 with the parallel lead role of Ravi Agarwal in the DD National television show Stree...
 Teri Kahaani, which was produced by actors Dilip Kumar and Saira Banu.
 Later he portrayed the small role of "Veer" in Sahara One's soap opera Doli Saja Ke.
 Thereafter, he appeared as the male lead in Yahan Ke Hum Sikandar, where he played the role of Ravi.

 Dubey has done up to 40 television commercial ads, including Reliance, TVS Victor, Mrs. Marino, Gee Pee Mobile, Nestle, ICICI, Action Milano Shoes, Fairever, Santro and Water Kingdom.

 In December 2008, Dubey replaced Vinay Rohrra for portraying the male lead in Zee television's show Ranbir Rano.
 After the show ended, Dubey was cast opposite Sargun Mehta in Zee television's soap opera 12/24 Karol Bagh.